kthamel/bash-completion-mac/README.md

-# bash_completion_mac
-bash completion on mac os
+# Enable bash completion on mac OS

-Download the file and source it
+# Download the file and source it and execute the below commands

 git clone https://github.com/kthamel/bash-completion-mac.git